 U.S. Target: Not applicable, see subobjectives in this category

-How Are We Doing?Chlamydia rates in Utah have increased from 2000 to 2019, except for a slight decrease in 2004 (2.7%) and 2013 (2.9%).
-The overall rate increase can be attributed to increased screening efforts, use of increasingly sensitive diagnostic testing, efforts to increase reporting by providers and laboratories, and improved information systems for reporting.
-Such increased rates can be interpreted as an advancement in disease control as more infections are identified and treated, providing opportunity to intervene in the spread of infection.
+How Are We Doing?Chlamydia rates in Utah have typically increased during the past twenty years, with the exception of slight decreases in 2004 (2.7%), 2013 (2.9%), and 2020 (6.7%).
+The overall rate increase can be attributed to increased screening efforts, the use of increasingly sensitive diagnostic testing, efforts to increase reporting by providers and laboratories, and improved information systems for reporting.
+Such increased rates can be interpreted as an advancement in disease control as more infections are identified and treated, providing an opportunity to intervene in the spread of infection.
 Chlamydial infections in both men and women are commonly asymptomatic, yet screenings occur more often among females, resulting in higher rates of reported infections among females.
 However, with the increased availability of urine testing, men are increasingly being tested for chlamydial infection.
-Over the past 10 years in Utah, the chlamydia rate in men increased by 59.9% as compared to a 35.5% increase in women over this period.
+Over the past 10 years in Utah, the chlamydia rate in men increased by 48.2% as compared to a 27.3% increase in women over this period.

 What Is Being Done?Persons who test positive for chlamydia are confidentially interviewed by a disease intervention specialist from their local health department to educate the patient, ensure proper treatment, and to obtain sexual partner information for follow up.
 This process helps prevent diagnosed individuals from spreading the infection and the patient from becoming reinfected.
-The Utah Department of Health Communicable Disease Prevention Program, along with local health departments, currently provide STD (sexually transmitted disease) presentations upon request to a variety of organizations, agencies, and facilities.
+The Utah Department of Health HIV and STD Prevention and Surveillance Program, along with local health departments, currently provide STD (sexually transmitted disease) presentations upon request to a variety of organizations, agencies, and facilities.

 Available ServicesLocal health districts have STD (sexually transmitted disease) clinics located at their local health department(s) where individuals can be tested and treated for STDs at minimal or no cost.
 Planned Parenthood has locations throughout Utah that also provide STD services at minimal cost.
 Condoms are available at these locations.
 STD presentations are available through the Utah Department of Health upon request.
 The Utah Department of Health also has educational pamphlets available.
 The Utah Minor's Consent Law allows adolescents between the ages of 14 and 17 years to be tested and treated for an STD without the consent of a parent.